OleksandrKucherenko/if.sample/doc/adr/0003-setup-springboot-project-structure.md

 ## Context

-- use https://start.spring.io - as a bootstrap for the project: Gradle Kotlin, Java, Spring Boot v3.5, Java v24 (Amazon Corrito)
+- use https://start.spring.io - as a bootstrap for the project: Gradle Kotlin, Java, Spring Boot v3.5, Java v24 (Amazon Corretto)

 ## Decision